alisaifee/coredis/docs/source/glossary.rst

      RESP3 extends :term:`RESP` to include support for primitives such as double & boolean and for container structures such as maps & sets.
 For more details see the `RESP3 Specification <https://github.com/antirez/RESP3/blob/master/spec.md>`__

+   Transactions
+     Redis Transactions allow the execution of multiple commands as a single isolated operation.
+For more details refer to the `Redis manual entry on transactions <https://redis.io/docs/manual/transactions/>`_.